CUSEC

 New Madrid Seismic Zone

-While scientists say that there is a 7-10% probability of a re-occurrence of the 1811-12 earthquakes within any 50-year window, they also estimate that there is a 25-40% probability of a M6.0 or greater earthquake occurring in the central U.S. within the same period of time.
+While scientists say that there is as about probability of a reoccurrence of the 1811-12 earthquakes within any 50-year window, they also estimate that there is as much as 40% chance of a M6.0 or greater earthquake occurring in the central U.S. within the same period of time.
 About 200 earthquakes occur in the central U.S. every year-many of which go unnoticed.
-And while the primary focus remains on the NMSZ , it is not the only area of concern.
+And while the primary focus remains on the NMSZ, it is not the only area of concern.
 Earthquakes are also occurring along the Wabash Valley and East Tennessee Seismic Zones and in Oklahoma, Kansas, Ohio, and Texas.

 Filed Under: CUSEC News, Featured Posts, Member State News